Assessments

 Cognitive assessments explore the way a person thinks, reasons, and processes information.
 Achievement assessments take a different focus, examining academic skills such as reading, writing, and mathematics.

 Yes.
-Reports produced through our assessment process are recognised by schools and other allied health or educational professionals, and may help guide relevant support.
+Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.

 Yes.
-We offer assessments that look at learning strengths, giftedness, and potential learning disorders, with the aim of building a clearer picture of each learner’s unique needs.
+We provide assessments that explore learning strengths, giftedness, and potential learning disorders that may help build a clear understanding of each learner’s needs.

 With appointments readily available and no waiting list, you are welcome to begin your educational assessment at any time.
 If understanding your or your child's learning needs feels like a worthwhile step, get in touch with PsychWell to arrange a consultation today.